Consult the drop down menu for answers to frequently asked questions (HIT FAQs) about the Health Information Technology Program.

 HIT 290 Prerequisites:

-Grade of “C” or better in all first, second, third, and fourth semester HIT courses.
-Grade of “C” or better or currently enrolled in HIT 200, HIT 201, HIT 280.
-Minimum cumulative GPA of 2.50 Permission of Program Director
+Grade of “C” or better in all first, second, third, and fourth semester HIT courses (see HIT Preferred Course Sequence).
+Grade of “C” or higher or currently enrolled in HIT 200, HIT 201, HIT 280.
+Minimum cumulative GPA of 2.50 Permission of Program Director.

 HIT 290 Description: